JuliusZet/Fuel-Rats-IRC-Helper/README.md

 Facilitating the use of the Fuel Rats IRC

 ## Features
-+ This (unofficial) application can help Fuel Rats to use the Fuel Rats IRC
++ Helps Fuel Rats to use the Fuel Rats IRC
-+ Generates messages and sends them to the specified IRC server (Use of Bouncer highly recommended!)
++ Generates messages and sends them to the specified IRC server
+  + Note that this is NOT a fully featured IRC client!
+It is highly recommended to use a bouncer to tunnel both your normal IRC client and this IRC Helper to the Fuel Rats IRC server through one connection.
+  + The app was tested to work with the default settings of the bouncer <a href="https://wiki.znc.in/" target="_blank">ZNC</a>
 + Assists at following the Standard Operating Procedure
 + Colorizes already sent messages
 + Tracks cases by processing received messages from the Fuel Rats IRC server